flow123d/flow123d/README.md

   **Running `rm -rf` can quite easily cause a lot of damage, double check that you're in a correct folder.**

+  * The build tools may fail if the root path contains folders with spaces.

   * During an installation under Windows, some scenarios can cause problems.
 Please refer to [an installation guide](https://docs.docker.com/toolbox/toolbox_install_windows/) for a Docker Toolbox.
 You can also check out